 Nani Is Getting Pressurised By Producers To Cut Down His Remuneration?

-Nani's versatility and ability to pick unique subjects with need no introduction.
+Nani's versatility and ability to pick unique subjects need no introduction.
 Jersey and Gang Leader, the two releases of the actor in this year, belonged to different genres.
 These films had won critical acclaim and put up a decent performance at the box office but, it is being said that they couldn't enter the league of big hits.
 According to a report that has come in an online media, Telugu film producers are asking Nani, who is one among the top paid young actors of present-day Telugu cinema, to reduce his remuneration.

 According to the report, Nani charges around Rs 8-9 crore for a film.
 The rumour has it that since the recent movies of the actor couldn't give a higher range of profit to the producers, the ones who are planning to sign the Natural Star are negotiating with him to cut down his remuneration.
 It is also being said that Nani has decided to stick to his present salary.
 However, the authenticity of the same isn't known.